bogdanmic/dev-containered-services/README.md

 #### Note
 The ```$ dconsul``` is equivalent to ```$ drun consul --host``` basically it starts consul using the host network.
-This should work for most development needs but if you wish to have consul running in the docker **dev-traefik-network** for some reason, start it using the default command ```$ drun consul```
+This should work for most development needs but if you wish to have consul running in the docker **dev-net-trfk** for some reason, start it using the default command ```$ drun consul```

 ### KEYCLOAK Prerequisites: